For many of us, our day-to-day jobs have changed.

 But then, suddenly, everyone had to work from home - and the skeptics realized that when you remove commuting, long boardroom meetings and the time-consuming pleasantries of the workday from your schedule, it turns out you can in fact get an awful lot done.

-(And now, of course, many organizations are realizing that if they let a large number of their employees work from home, they may no longer need as much high-priced downtown office space – which means they could end up with improved productivity for a significantly reduced cost.)
+(And now, of course, many organizations are realizing that if they let a large number of their employees work from home, they may no longer need as much high-priced downtown office space - which means they could end up with improved productivity for a significantly reduced cost.
+There's a reason Amazon and other big organizations have told employees they can continue to work from home if they want.)

 The employer-employee relationships are changing